How a mix of natural and human-caused factors cooked up Tropical Storm Hilary's soggy mess

 A natural El Nino, human-caused climate change, a stubborn heat dome over the nation's midsection and other factors cooked up Tropical Storm Hilary's record-breaking slosh into California and Nevada, scientists figure.

 Cooked up is the key phrase, since hot water and hot air were crucial in rapidly growing Hilary and then steering the storm on an unusual path that dumped 10 months of rain in a single weekend in normally bone-dry places.
-Nearly a foot of rain fell along a couple Southern California mountains while cities smashed summertime records.
+Nearly a foot of rain fell in parts of Southern California's mountains, while cities smashed summertime records.

 “It was a combination of sort of a perfect situation of everything coming together in a way that made the storm possible,” said University of Albany atmospheric scientist Kristen Corbosiero, an expert on Pacific hurricanes.